 - 1. Be enrolled in an eligible program of study and be admitted as a degree seeking student. - 2.
 Be a U.S. citizen, U.S. national, or U.S. permanent resident or reside in the United States for other than a temporary purpose (supportive documentation may be required to verify residency or citizenship status). - 3.
-Maintain satisfactory academic progress in their course of study - 4.
-Not be in default on any loan or owe a repayment on a Federal Pell Grant, FSEOG, or State Grant - 5.
-Demonstrate financial need (if applicable)
+Maintain satisfactory academic progress in their course of study

-Additional information is listed in Chapter 12.
+- 4. Not be in default on any loan or owe a repayment on a Federal Pell Grant, FSEOG, or State Grant (with the exception of FRESH START as applicable to certain defaulted loans during timeframe determined by the federal government) (updated July, 2022) - 5.
+Demonstrate financial need (if applicable) Additional information is listed in Chapter 12.